 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Published Predictor Model: Our published Greenbrier predictor is available here.
-You can build your own tailor-made model using the variables listed on the left hand side.
-Key players included in the Top 5 of the Predictor include Bubba Watson (Predictor number 1), Kevin Na, Webb Simpson, Patrick Reed and J.B.
-Holmes.
+Published Predictor Model: Our published predictor is available here.
+You can build your own model using the variables listed on the left hand side.
+Top 5 of the predictor are Patrick Reed, Phil Mickelson, Keegan Bradley, Bill Haas and David Lingmerth.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the RBC Heritage & Shenzhen International and includes both PGA Tour and European Tour.
-Players must have played in a minimum of 3 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the Volvo China Open and includes PGA Tour and European Tour events.
+Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:

 So we face a tournament this week where reasonable golfing logic tends to be thrown aside.
 Qualification for the Open Championship is naturally a huge carrot for the PGA Tour's rank and file and that shouldn't be underestimated, but from a player motivation perspective it's also worth recognising a couple of things.
 This tournament slots in after the recent rigours of Colonial, Memphis, Erin Hills and TPC Potomac - which last week was the 2nd hardest course played on the PGA Tour in 2017, tougher than both TPC Sawgrass and Erin Hills, sitting only behind Augusta National.
-It's also only 2 weeks until the Open Championship and it's worth remembering that 4 players who have not already qualified and who finish in the top 12 at Old White TPC will secure places in The Open Championship.
+It's also only 2 weeks until the Open Championship and it's worth remembering that 4 players who haven't already qualified and who finish in the top 12 at Old White TPC will secure places in The Open Championship.
 Last week it was Kyle Stanley, Charles Howell III, Martin Laird and Sung Kang.

 The tournament itself tends to be a putting contest where short-game specialists or in-form ball-strikers can contend.
-Incredibly the close of the regular FedEx Cup series is also just around the corner and there are plenty of players who are fighting for their 2015/16 playing privileges.
-Now player interviews from previous tournaments here quote that the Greenbrier Classic has a 'small event' feel to it, so it's no real surprise to see that Danny Lee, Scott Stallings and Ted Potter Jnr all won their first ever PGA Tour titles here and that the tournament is perennially contended by a host of Tour maidens and players who are fighting for their PGA Tour futures.
+Incredibly the close of the regular FedEx Cup series is also just around the corner and there are plenty of players who are fighting for their 2017/18 playing privileges.
+Player interviews from previous tournaments here quote that the Greenbrier Classic has a 'small event' feel to it, so it's no real surprise to see that Danny Lee, Scott Stallings and Ted Potter Jnr all won their first ever PGA Tour titles here and that the tournament is perennially contended by a host of Tour maidens and players who are fighting for their PGA Tour futures.
 That's why I've gone for a range of players this week with their prices allowing flexibility in the number of names in this week's portfolio.